elizam343/Valorant-predictor/kill_prediction_model/README.md

 - If you see errors about missing directories, ensure `kill_prediction_model/models/` exists.
 - If you see NaN predictions, check that the player and match context exist in your data and that all features are present.
+- If you encounter errors about missing dependencies, double-check your Python and pip installation.
+- If you see database errors, ensure the `.db` file is in the correct location and not open in another program.

+## Next Steps
+- After training, you can use the prediction scripts in `kill_prediction_model/` to evaluate or deploy your model.

 ## Future Enhancements